1970 Pul-e Khishti Mosque protest: Background

-Due to false rumours that Mohammad Hashim Maiwandwal was an agent of the CIA, he resigned from his position as Prime Minister and on 1 November 1967, Mohammad Nur Ahmad Etemadi became the new Prime Minister of Afghanistan after a vote of confidence through the National Assembly.
-Despite being close to King Mohammad Zahir Shah, he also held relationships with Mohammad Daoud Khan and was even alleged to have contact with the Soviet Union and hold “intangible” support for the Parcham faction of the People's Democratic Party of Afghanistan by the Afghan intelligentsia, drawing criticism from the Islamic clergy in Kabul and other regions of the country.
+Due to false rumours that Mohammad Hashim Maiwandwal was an agent of the CIA, he resigned as Prime Minister and on 1 November 1967, Mohammad Nur Ahmad Etemadi became the new Prime Minister of Afghanistan after a vote of confidence through the National Assembly.
+Despite being close to King Zahir Shah, he also held relationships with Mohammad Daoud Khan and was even alleged to have contact with the Soviet Union and hold “intangible” support for the Parcham faction of the People's Democratic Party of Afghanistan by the Afghan intelligentsia, drawing criticism from the Islamic clergy in Kabul and other regions of the country.

 The clergy expressed dissatisfaction with the government over their lenience with leftist parties operating in Afghanistan, in particular, Parcham, which published a centenary celebrating the 100th birthday of Vladimir Lenin.
 They were also angered with the televising of anti-religious films about Prophet Jusuf, as well as caricatures of Prophet Muhammad and comments on his number of marriages being featured on the leftist publication Esalat.
 This would all culminate in a peaceful protest being held inside Pul-e Khishti Mosque and other mosques in the area.